Sibanye Stillwater Limited (SBSW) Stock: A Look at the Analyst Recommendations

 SBSW) stock’s latest price update

-Sibanye Stillwater Limited (NYSE: SBSW)’s stock price has increased by 2.31 compared to its previous closing price of 8.43.
-Despite this, the company has experienced a 4.93% gain in its stock price over the last five trading sessions.
+Sibanye Stillwater Limited (NYSE: SBSW)’s stock price has decreased by -1.20 compared to its previous closing price of 8.30.
+Nevertheless, the company has seen a -1.09% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/25/21 that Sibanye-Stillwater Nears $1 Billion Deal to Acquire Brazilian Mines

 SBSW’s Market Performance

-Sibanye Stillwater Limited (SBSW) has seen a 4.93% rise in stock performance for the week, with a -0.98% decline in the past month and a -14.60% plunge in the past quarter.
-The volatility ratio for the week is 3.02%, and the volatility levels for the past 30 days are at 2.77% for SBSW.
-The simple moving average for the last 20 days is 3.96% for SBSW stock, with a simple moving average of -13.46% for the last 200 days.
+Sibanye Stillwater Limited (SBSW) has experienced a -1.09% fall in stock performance for the past week, with a -5.53% drop in the past month, and a -23.51% drop in the past quarter.
+The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 2.82% for SBSW.
+The simple moving average for the last 20 days is -0.90% for SBSW stock, with a simple moving average of -17.37% for the last 200 days.

 Analysts’ Opinion of SBSW